-While gamers looking for the highest throughput possible might want to take a look at our gaming-specific recommendation (see below) and those with larger homes (over 2,500 square feet) should consider a mesh option, the TP-Link AX6000 strikes an excellent balance of performance for price for users that want a future-proof network solution.
+Gamers looking for the highest throughput possible might want to take a look at our gaming-specific recommendation (see below) and those with larger homes (over 2,500 square feet) should consider a mesh option, but the TP-Link AX50 manages to make Wi-Fi 6 accessible without sacrificing anything that will impact the majority of users.

 The tri-band design can deliver up to 10.8Gbps over its dual 5.0GHz and single 2.4Ghz channels.
 The eight antennas can be rotated to optimize the signal depending on the layout of your home and placement of the router (they are replaceable if you want to upgrade them later).
 The Asus ROG Rapture GT-AX11000 is definitely not shy about being a gaming router, with its RGB lighting and a bold angular design.

 While the router offers solid coverage for approximately a 3,000 square foot home on its own, it’s worth noting that additional Asus routers can be added on via the company’s AiMesh system (it doesn’t have to be the exact same unit) to fill in a gap in coverage if necessary.
 One other highlight for the Asus ROG Rapture GT-AX11000 is how well it performs at greater distances, which, depending on the layout of your home and placement of your router, could be a big selling point.

 The app and web-based customization tools are easy to use and let you set a variety of options to optimize your network for specific activities.
 For example, you can enable parental controls along with some basic security features.